CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

-## Step 2: User Interface
+## User Interface

 Once you Login in SD Connect you access the default front-page: **Browser**.

 In this page you can :

-* view all **the  buckets (or containers) available in your CSC project**, in which you can store encrypted sensitive data.
+* view all **the  buckets available in your CSC project**, in which you can store encrypted sensitive data.
 The bukects can be created, downloaded, deleted or shared, using the appropriate icons;

-*  **list and select your CSC project** from the drop down menu bar (top left corner) to visualize container or data belonging to a specific project;
+*  **list and select your CSC project** from the drop down menu bar (top left corner) to visualize buckets belonging to a specific CSC project;

 *  open any bucket (double click) and view its content (uploaded files or folders).
 Any file can be downloaded or shared using the download link.
 From this view, you can also download the entire bucket, delete file or upload new files and folders.